etalab/geohisto/README.md

-# geohistos
+# GeoHisto

-Historic information for French regions and towns based on INSEE data, exported as a (re)usable CSV file.
+**Historic information for French regions and towns based on INSEE data, exported as a (re)usable CSV file.**

+It might be useful if you have to deal with redirections and is in use by the [geozones](https://github.com/etalab/geozones) project to feed [data.gouv.fr](http://www.data.gouv.fr/fr/).

+## Usage

+If you’re only interested in generated data, check out the `exports` folder which contains CSV files related to [regions](exports/regions/) and [towns](exports/towns/).
+There is a dedicated documentation at these places.

+## Sources

+Source files are coming from the [INSEE downloads page](http://www.insee.fr/fr/methodes/nomenclatures/cog/telechargement.asp) which allows to retrieve information related to the “Code officiel géographique”.
+We’re using the list of existing towns and their history which are both available within the `sources` folder.

+Additionaly, a file containing the population for almost all towns has been computed too in the `sources` folder.

+## Development

+The project doesn’t require any dependency, you have to run it with Python 3.5:

+    $ python3.5 geohisto.py

+## TODO

+* Handle more cases of splits/merges of towns.
+* Make the export configurable through command-line options?